 - 1. Players are responsible for their hole by hole score. - 2.
-Although each player will serve as a marker for another player in his/her group, a player should keep score for each member of his/her group, including their own score. - 3.
+Although each player will serve as a marker for another player in his/her group, he/she should monitor the score of all the members in their group, including their own score. - 3.
 Each member of the group should announce his/her score on a hole to his/her playing competitors before exiting the putting green on a given hole. - 4.
 If there are scoring discrepancies for a given hole, the players should discuss and attempt to resolve those prior to teeing off on the next hole.